Gromit-Soft/gromit/README.md

 ## Setting up the Gromit build environment

+You don't need to build Gromit to use it, but setting the build is fast and easy.
+Having the build running also gives you the chance to get a working example of Gromit up and running quickly.

-This project builds with [Gradle](http://gradle.org/gradle-download/).
+Gromit builds with [Gradle](http://gradle.org/gradle-download/).
 Download the latest and add it to your path.
-I like to create an alias for gradle like this:
+I like to create an alias for the `gradle` command like this:

 <code>alias gr='~/bin/gradle-4.1/bin/gradle'</code>